vishapoberon/compiler/doc/ctags.md

 To come back:
 `<C-o>`

 Putting cursor on `P` of `Module.Procedure` is not guaranteed to resolve correctly to the correct module, so choose the fully qualified name.
-This is a [known limitation](https://docs.ctags.io/en/latest/man/ctags-faq.7.html#how-do-i-jump-to-the-tag-i-want-instead-of-the-wrong-one-by-the-same-name) of `ctags` (any suggestions for to handle this better are welcome).
+This is a [known limitation](https://docs.ctags.io/en/latest/man/ctags-faq.7.html#how-do-i-jump-to-the-tag-i-want-instead-of-the-wrong-one-by-the-same-name) of `ctags` (any suggestions for handling this better are welcome).

 To address this, you can visually select as in the above examples, or resolve ambiguities interactively:
 `g <C-]>`